 Carter’s Mountain Orchard

 Just 3 miles from the B&B is this wonderful orchard with a stunning view of Charlottesville.
-Guests can pick or purchase different fruits in season, taste wine, enjoy the local donuts and apple cider, and on Thursday afternoons (in season) enjoy a light dinner and music at sunset.
+Guests can pick or purchase different fruits in season, taste wine, enjoy the local donuts and apple cider, and on Thursday evenings (in season) enjoy a light dinner and music at sunset.

 Saturday Morning Farmer’s Market

-The market runs from April through December and is an event!
+The market runs from April through December and is quite an event!
 They offer not only fresh produce and plants, but also showcase artists and local foods.

 Shop the Artisan Trail!

 Enjoy the many artists of the area.